Exceptional memory: Cases

 Cases of eidetic memory have been reported for generations, with a 1970 study on a woman being called the most convincing documentation yet.
 Her memory was extraordinary in that she could see an image once and retain it in memory for years to come.
 The classic study of the subject's memory documents her writing out poetry in a foreign language, of which she had no prior knowledge, years after seeing the original text.
 This suggests that her memory retained the image of the foreign words vividly enough to recall years later.
-Reports also suggest that her memory was so vivid that she could obscure other parts of the present visual field with these past memories.
+Reports also suggest that her memory was so vivid that she could obscure other parts of the present visual field with these memories.

 However, this subject remains the only person to have passed such a test, and the credibility of the findings are highly questionable, given that the researcher married his subject, and the tests have never been repeated.
 The study fueled strong skepticism about studies of eidetic memory for several decades thereafter.
 Recently there has been a renewal of interest in the area, with more careful controls, and far less spectacular results.
 Supposedly Hungarian mathematician John von Neumann could recite exactly word for word any books he had read, including page numbers and footnotes – even those of books he had read decades earlier.

 Franco Magnani is a memory artist.
 Magnani was born in Pontito in 1934.
-Pontito is a small town in the hills of Tuscany which had a population of 500 people before the second world war, which decreased to just 70 people, made up of the elderly and retirees, following the war.
+Pontito is a small town in the hills of Tuscany which had a population of 500 people before the Second World War, which decreased to just 70 people, made up of the elderly and retirees, following the war.
 The small town fell into disarray when the agrarian economy had dwindled.
 In 1965, this prompted the thirty-one year old Magnani to leave his childhood home of Pontito, a decision which was deeply troubling as he had decided not to return.
 After making his decision, Magnani became very ill.
 It is unclear what this illness was exactly but, symptoms included high fever, weight loss, delirium, and possibly even seizures.
 For this, Magnani was placed into a sanatorium.
 Here he had vivid dreams of his hometown, not of his family or friends or even of events, but of the town itself.
 According to Magnani, the dreams were in a detail beyond anything he could consciously imagine.